Aashish-Kaushik/ChatApp/README.md

-Certainly!
-Here's an example of a README file for a chat app project:

 # Real-Time Chat Application

 This is a real-time chat application built using Node.js, Express, and Socket.IO.
 It allows users to engage in instant messaging and communicate with each other in real-time.